 - The health services provided by the District shall supplement, not replace, parental responsibility, and shall appraise, protect, and promote student health.
 These services shall be designed to encourage parents to devote attention to child health, to discover health problems, and to encourage the use of the services of physicians, dentists, and community health agencies as needed. - Vision, hearing, scoliosis, and growth and development screenings are conducted based on mandated grade levels.
 Screenings do not substitute a thorough examination in a medical providers office.
-Parents/guardians must provide the school with written notification if you do not want your child to participate in the screening program.
+Parents/guardians must provide the school with consent for health services. - School principals shall make a reasonable attempt to notify a parent of a student before the student is removed from school, school transportation, or a schoolsponsored activity to be taken to a receiving facility for an involuntary examination and school or law enforcement personnel must make a reasonable attempt to contact a mental health professional prior to initiating an involuntary examination, except where there is an imminent danger to the student or others.